microsoft/botframework-solutions/docs/skills/pointofinterest.md

 - To ease testing scenarios you can send the following message to pass a location enabling you to test the POI skill and adjust the location
   - `/event:{ "Name": "IPA.Location", "Value": "34.05222222222222,-118.24277777777778" }`

+Read [Handling Events With Your Virtual Assistant](../virtual-assistant/events.md) to learn how to manage events within a Skill.

 ### Configuration File Information
 The following Configuration entries are required to be passed to the Skill and are provided through the Virtual Assistant appSettings.json file.
 These should be updated to reflect your LUIS deployment.